The Pros and Cons of Being an Expat in Riyadh, Saudi Arabia

 The intense conservative city can be difficult to adjust to especially as there is no nightlife and alcohol is banned.
 Not only that but the hot weather can be overwhelming and if you are not willing to venture outside of the gated expat communities into the streets of Riyadh, life can become quite boring and frustrating.

 Now it’s time for you to weigh up these pros and cons and decide if Saudi Arabia is the place for you.
-Find out more about living in Saudi Arabia and if you’re tempted to migrate to Riyadh ensure you’re prepared with international healthcare insurance.
+Find out more about living in Saudi Arabia and if you’re tempted to migrate to Riyadh ensure you’re prepared with international health insurance.
+Alternatively, take a look at our other expat insurance products, including cashless health insurance.